 Saying that, we all want to look and feel our absolute best – and there’s nothing wrong with that.
 So our job is to educate, sift fads from fiction, fit the method to suit them beautifully, re-wire habits and get our clients a cracking body; and then support and motivate them through the Balance and Lifestyle phase.

 It’s normal to store a kilo or two of extra baggage in the winter - I wouldn't class that as ‘yo-yo’ing’

-As the saying goes, summer bodies are really created in winter and our goal is to get each and every client into a body that they are thrilled with, so that they’re ready for any event – be it summer or winter.
-We suggest everyone keeps to a little window so that you’re always ready – our clients want to be really happy in their body all year round.
+The "summer body" is an outdated concept; our goal is to get each and every client into a body that they are thrilled with, so that they’re ready for any event – our clients want to be really happy in their body all year round.
 It’s normal to store a kilo or two of extra baggage in the winter – and drop that as you ease into spring.
 I wouldn't class that as ‘yo-yo’ing’ – just our bodies’ natural way of responding to the seasons, the foods that we eat and how much we move and socialise.